 Investors and business owners looking to spend all their time in Europe are also included.
 While some of the Golden Visas require that you live in the country to gain citizenship, that isn’t always the case.
 Regardless of whether that is a stipulation, each of them lets the holder have unlimited access to the EU.

 Not everyone in those groups will find that the Golden Visa is the right option.
-Some US citizens might prefer to choose a Tier B passport and keep their citizenship in the United States.
+For example, some US citizens might prefer to choose a Tier B passport and retain their citizenship in the United States.
 However, those who are looking to spend a significant amount of time in Europe may also be interested in a Golden Visa, which allows travel in many areas.
 What many people do not realize is that there is even a tax benefit for those who fall into this group.
-With the right planning, there may be no taxes to pay for any country when travelling to different countries.

 How the Golden Visa Process Works